10 Things To Know About Frida Kahlo

 Subsequently, in 1943, the School of Fine Arts entrusted her with the teaching of painting in one of its classes.
 In 2010, for the creation of a new 500 peso banknote, the Mexican Federal Bank chose to decorate one side with her portrait and the other with that of Diego Rivera.
 Not only an icon in the history of art, but it also became policy in the 1990s for the Chicano movement, a movement fighting for the civil rights of Mexican-Americans.

 To conclude, more than being an artist, Frida Kahlo is a symbol.
-A symbol of Mexico, she is especially a symbol for women.
-Her strength of character and independence make her an emblem for the feminist and LGBT movements.
+A symbol of Mexico, and she is especially a symbol for women.
+Her strength of character and independence make her an emblem for the feminist and LGBTQ+ movements.
 Having inspired many artists, her figure has also been re-exploited commercially.
-Printed on posters, mugs, T-shirts, and other goodies, she has, despite herself, become an icon of pop culture and street art.
+Printed on posters, mugs, T-shirts, and other merchandise, she has, despite herself, become an icon of pop culture and street art.
 Without a doubt, the anti-capitalist that she was must be turning over in her grave by witnessing the misappropriation of her work and her image!
 But she would surely be reassured to see that her artistic and political influence has not waned.

 Key Kahlo exhibitions

 - 1938: First solo exhibition at Julien Levy Gallery, New York